 Discuss with your doctor before adding herbs and other supplements to your daily routine.
 Some may interact with medications you’re taking or have side effects.
 Your doctor can also help you determine appropriate dosages and give you other instructions for use.

 The FDA doesn’t regulate herbs, so you’ll need to do some homework to ensure you’re buying from reputable manufacturers.
 How do you know if the supplement you have is safe?
-You may not at first glance, so read the label.
+You may not at first glance, so read the label, especially since some herbs contain unintentional contaminants.
 The FDA does require that labels contain all ingredients that are in the supplement.